Reactive-Network/documentation/docs/education/module-1/react-vm.md

 }
 ```

-**Assembly Check**: An inline assembly snippet checks the size of the contract code at the system contract’s address.

-**Setting the vm Flag**: If `size == 0`, there is no code at that address.
-This indicates that we are running within a ReactVM instance, so `vm` is set to `true`.
-Otherwise, if `size > 0`, it indicates the presence of the system contract, confirming that we are on the Reactive Network, so `vm` remains `false`.
+If `size == 0`, there's no system contract so you're in a ReactVM instance, and `vm` is set to `true`.
+If `size > 0`, the system contract is present, confirming you're on Reactive Network, and `vm` stays `false`.

-#### Enforcing Execution Context
+### Enforcing the Right Context

-We use modifiers to ensure that each function can only be called in its intended environment.
+With the `vm` flag set, you can use modifiers to restrict functions to the correct environment:

 ```solidity
 modifier rnOnly() {